-Based solely on the $600 annual MediSave withdrawal limits, an ElderShield 400 customer can increase their monthly payouts by up to $1,100.
+Based solely on the $600 annual MediSave withdrawal limits, an ElderShield 400 customer can increase their monthly payouts to up to $1,300.

 For example, James, 42, is currently covered under ElderShield 400 with a $400 monthly payout for up to six years in the event of a severe disability1.
-With the GREAT CareShield supplementary plan, he can enhance his coverage by $1,100, taking his new total monthly payout to $1,500 – an increase of more than three times.
-What’s more, his annual premium5 of $597 is fully payable with MediSave and does not require any top-up in cash.
+With the GREAT CareShield supplementary plan, he can enhance his coverage by $900, taking his new total monthly payout to $1,300 - which is about three times the current monthly payout.

 Get covered while you’re young